chastitywhiterose/Chad/Chad-Story.md

 "I do not doubt that.
 I just prefer not to be in crowds of people and noisy children," said Stacy.

-Chapter 7: Questionable Intentions
+# Chapter 7: Questionable Intentions

 The next Sunday, Pastor Mark announced that Chad and Luke were volunteering to teach soccer to children for an hour after church each Sunday morning.
-He asked people to bring their children who were interested for soccer, food, fun, and Bible stories.
-He asked for more volunteers, including his daughter Stacy who was not fully on board with it all.
+He asked people to bring their children who were interested in soccer, food, fun, and Bible stories.
+He asked for more volunteers, including his daughter Stacy, who was not fully on board with it all.

 "Stacy, are you going to join the activities with Chad and Luke on Sunday afternoons with the children?" said Mark.